-So, I guess it’s time to squash the rumors that you can move to Alaska for free, or get paid to move to Alaska.
-It’s not true.
+So, I guess it’s time to squash the rumors that you can move to Alaska for free or get paid to move to Alaska.
+They're not true.

 The rumors got started as a result of the state’s Permanent Fund Program, through which all of Alaska’s permanent residents (children and adults) get a little piece of the state’s oil wealth each year.
 Alaska has been paying out Permanent Fund dividend checks since 1982 in amounts ranging from $331 to $2,069 per person.
 The payout for 2013 was $900.
 Not bad, but still not close to 2008’s $2,069 payout (the highest yet).
 A person eligible for dividend checks since the program’s inception would have received $35,143.41 from the State to date.

 You don’t get paid to move there, but you CAN get paid to live there